datalad-handbook/book/docs/intro/narrative.rst

 error when executed.
 Don't worry :ref:`if you do not want to code along <fom-lazy>`, though.

-Whenever you see a ✂ symbol, command output has been shortened for easier readability.
+Whenever you see a ✂ symbol, command output has been shortened for better readability.
 In the example below, the commit :term:`shasum` has been shortened and marked with ``✂SHA1``.

 .. code-block:: bash